La Sportiva Men's Miura Climbing Shoes

 The tight fit might be uncomfortable for some

 A perfectly asymmetric and powerful shoe, Scarpa’s Instinct VS makes the cut and is regarded as one of the best men’s climbing shoes.
 Not only does this gear excel in getting you up steep terrains comfortably, but the stiff sole and tight fit are perfect for toeing into small edges and gripping hard rock.
 The ultimate feature of this shoe, however, is its snug and secure heel which makes it ideal for aggressive heel-hooking while enduring the most challenging of climbs.
-And if you need a reliable shoe for the gym, check out our selection of weightlifting shoes.
+Make sure you combine them with one of the best climbing helmets from our list.

 Vibram xs grip 2 makes heel-hooking easy